 Learning wilderness survival and bushcraft skills such as fire making, water procurement, building a shelter or using signalling devices, can greatly improve your chances of surviving and being rescued in the unfortunate event of something going wrong such as becoming lost or injured in a remote area or a vehicle breakdown.
 Learning these life skills can also greatly benefit people caught in an urban emergency or crisis which takes them out of their usual comfort zone.

 In recent years, vehicle camping has become a huge thing in Australia with more people gaining access to remote areas via the use of their 4WD’s.
 This has been both a good and a bad thing as it has enabled more people to get out, see and enjoy more of our large beautiful country but bad in the sense that people have become too overly dependent upon the ridiculous amount of unnecessary equipment and paraphernalia that goes with it.
 This over dependence on equipment, coupled with a very poor knowledge of bush skills has led to a number of fatalities in our outback areas and will continue to do so, as people simply don’t know what to do once things stop working or they find themselves lost without their equipment.

-Unfortunately, a great number of Australians only see learning survival skills as something “they have to learn just in case something goes wrong” and don’t realise that a lot of the skills learnt in survival training and it’s very different parent subject “bushcraft”, are fun and interesting in their own right and instill a deep respect for nature and the environment.
-Many Australians also consider themselves to be “self proclaimed experts” when it comes to bush skills, however in reality, nothing could be further from the truth with many Australians not being able to light and maintain a fire correctly or don’t know how to find South using the Southern Cross!
+Unfortunately, a great number of Australians only see learning survival skills as something “they have to learn just in case something goes wrong” and don’t realise that a lot of the skills learnt in survival training and it’s very different parent subject “bushcraft”, are fun and interesting in their own right and instil a deep respect for nature and the environment.
+Many Australians also consider themselves to be “self proclaimed experts” when it comes to bush skills, however in reality, nothing could be further from the truth with many Australians not being able to light and maintain a fire correctly, don’t know how to make water safe to drink or don’t know how to find South using the Southern Cross!